8 Capabilities to Consider for ITSM Tool Selection

 Smart automation functionality should be made available out-of-the-box for ITSM users to streamline complex processes into simple automated actions like repetitive tasks that may normally require several manual steps, creating business rules, or scheduling tasks for later, to name a few examples.

 An ITSM tool that can be implemented quickly with low administrative efforts can benefit organizations that are looking to enhance their basic ITSM offerings without breaking the bank.
-If you are switching to a new ITSM tool and don’t necessarily need an extensive suite of products, then looking for a tool with lower start-up costs and low maintenance can make an impact in your ROI.
+If you are making a new ITSM tool selection and don’t necessarily need an extensive suite of products, then looking for a tool with lower start-up costs and low maintenance can make an impact in your ROI.

 Service analytics and reporting should go beyond flat service desk reports by capturing historical data, storing that data long-term and using pre-built reporting capabilities to visualize trends so you can be more actionable and efficient within your organization’s service delivery strategy.